 5 key signs your WordPress site’s been hacked

-Getting hacked is one of biggest concerns firms of all sizes face.
-The consequences of a hacked website can be huge, with impacts on your reputation and finances.
-Not only that, but there is the time and resources required to rectify the problem.
-And this can be costly when you take into account business disruption, lost sales, recovery of assets, fines and compensation.
+Getting hacked is one of the biggest concerns firms of all sizes face.
+The consequences of a hacked website can be enormous, impacting your reputation and finances.
+Not only that, but the time and resources required to rectify the problem are also costly.
+This can include business disruption, lost sales, recovery of assets, fines, and compensation.

-It’s the kind of thing that you might think only happens to other people.
-But the truth is, anybody with a website can become a target and it’s not always obvious if you have become one.
+You might think it only happens to other people.
+But the truth is, anybody with a website can become a target, and it’s not always apparent if you have become one.

-There are many common forms of hacking that put your site and its users at risk which is why online security is vital, particularly if you store any user information or sensitive data on your website.
-It’s important to learn the signs that your site has been hacked now to avoid presenting malicious content to your visitors without even realising it.
+Many common forms of hacking put your site and its users at risk, which is why online security is vital, mainly if you store user information or sensitive data on your website.
+Learning the signs that your site has been hacked is essential to avoid presenting malicious content to your visitors without realizing it.

-Here are some subtle but common signals that may indicate your WordPress website has been hacked.
+Some subtle but standard signals may indicate your WordPress website has been hacked.

 1. Unexpected users are registering on your site

 If your registrations are turned off but someone is still adding users, it means someone else has administrative powers.
-These types of exploits often stem from an outdated plugins or security issues with your host’s FTP.
+These exploits often stem from outdated plugins or security issues with your host’s FTP.

-If you look under the ‘Users’ menu in your dashboard you’ll be able to see a list of people who have administrative powers.
-If there is someone on the list that you don’t recognise, it’s a tell-tale sign you have been hacked.
+Under your dashboard’s ‘Users’ menu, you’ll see a list of people with administrative powers.
+If you don’t recognize someone on the list, it’s a tell-tale sign that you have been hacked.

 2. You are unable to access your admin account

-Your admin account should only be accessible to you, via your unique username and password.
-If someone changes your password or deletes your account, you’ll lose access.
-Alternatively, you might find you are able to login, but that your administrative controls are missing.
+Your admin account should only be accessible via your unique username and password.
+You’ll lose access if someone changes your password or deletes your account.
+Alternatively, you might find you can log in but that your administrative controls are missing.

-To determine the reason why you have been locked out of your account, first check you’re entering your password correctly.
-If it doesn’t work, it’s likely that you have been hacked due to a weak password.
+To determine why you have been locked out of your account, check that you’re entering your password correctly.
+If it doesn’t work, you have likely been hacked due to a weak password.
 A strong password should be a random combination of letters and numbers that would be difficult to guess.
 If you haven’t updated your password to a strong one, we recommend changing it now.

 3. Sudden dips or spikes in traffic

-Unusual drops or spikes in your website traffic is another sign something isn’t right.
-If you notice an unexplained dip, this could be because hackers are redirecting existing traffic away from your website.
-If you see a noticeable increase, it could be because hackers are sending new traffic to your domain after uploading their own content.
+Unusual drops or spikes in your website traffic are another sign that something isn’t right.
+If you notice an unexplained dip, it could be because hackers are redirecting existing traffic away from your website.
+If you see a noticeable increase, it could be because hackers are sending new traffic to your domain after uploading their content.

 Improper file permissions are the likely cause of allowing hackers to do this.
 It enables them to add a custom redirect script to your WordPress site, steering visitors to a different location.
 To avoid this problem, you need to configure your permissions.